 If the tear was an accidental injury during sex, ask your provider how you might prevent similar injuries in the future.
 This may include using a water-based lubricant during sex.

 Follow up with your healthcare provider, or as advised.
 If stitches were used to repair your tear, these will dissolve on their own and don’t need to be removed.

 Call the healthcare provider right away if any of these occur:

-Bleeding continues or worsens
+Bleeding continues or gets worse

-Pain continues or worsens
+Pain continues or gets worse

-Unusual or foul-smelling discharge from the vagina
+Abnormal or bad-smelling discharge from the vagina

 Fever of 100.4ºF (38ºC) or higher, or as directed by your provider

-Dizziness, weakness or fainting
+Dizziness, weakness, or fainting